Apps Like Cronometer But Cheaper (2026)

 What You Give Up By Going Cheaper

 The depth-tracker market is a quality-tier market.
-Cronometer at $54.95/yr and MacroFactor at $71.99/yr sit in the upper-quality tier with active development, NCCDB-grade data quality (Cronometer specifically), and serious analytics.
-Below $40/yr (Lose It, Yazio, FatSecret), you’re trading quality for price — accuracy drops, micronutrient depth drops, and active development pace varies.
+Cronometer Gold ($54.95/yr) and PlateLens Premium ($59.99/yr) sit in the upper-quality tier with active development, verified databases, and serious analytics.
+Below $40/yr (Lose It, Yazio, FatSecret), you’re trading quality for price — accuracy drops, micronutrient depth drops, active development pace varies.

-For users specifically wanting depth and accuracy, the cheapest credible path is Cronometer Free ($0) — which is more functional than most paid budget trackers.
-The “$30 cheaper than Cronometer Gold” search is rarely the right framing; “free Cronometer” is.
+For users specifically wanting depth without paying, PlateLens Free or Cronometer Free are both more functional than most paid budget trackers.
+The “$30 cheaper than Cronometer Gold” search is rarely the right framing; “best free depth tracker” is — and that race is between PlateLens Free and Cronometer Free.

 Who Should Pick Each Cheap Option

-Cronometer Free if you want depth without paying.
+PlateLens Free if you want a photo-first depth tracker without paying.
 Most users’ practical answer.

-MyFitnessPal Free if you want database breadth without paying.
+Cronometer Free if you want unlimited manual entries with NCCDB-anchored data without paying.

 FatSecret Premium Plus ($19.99/yr) if you want the cheapest paid tracker with reasonable functionality.